. . . your guide to visiting the holy places

 First-century Jewish tombs adjacent to Chapel of St Joseph of Arimathea and St Nicodemus (Seetheholyland.net)

-Directly opposite this tiny chapel, walk between two of the pillars of the Rotunda into a dilapidated room, the Syrian Orthodox Chapel of St Joseph of Arimathea and St Nicodemus.
+Directly opposite this tiny chapel, walk between two of the pillars of the Rotunda into a dilapidated room, the Syriac Orthodox Chapel of St Joseph of Arimathea and St Nicodemus.
 On Sundays and feast days it is furnished for the celebration of Mass.

 On the far side of the chapel is the low entrance to two complete 1st-century Jewish tombs.
 Since Jews always buried their dead outside the city, this proves that the Holy Sepulchre site was outside the city walls at the time of the crucifixion.
 There is a tradition that Joseph of Arimathea and Nicodemus were buried here.